drbenmorgan/cmake-compile-features/README.md

 # Noted issues
 ## Intel support
 Appears that there isn't support for compile features or header detection on the Intel compiler.
-Need to find out if an extension can be provided, or whether we have to wait for upstream CMake to support this.
+Need to find out if an extension can be provided (yes, it can, see below), or whether we have to wait for upstream CMake to support this (no, but this is the ideal case, and should submit patch!).

 The list(s) of compile features can be set after a project call, and they will be recognized by targets using them as supported, e.g.